 - Choosing Encapsulate will transform the currently selected objects into a subpatcher.

 - Choosing De-Encapsulate will transform the currently selected subpatcher into objects in the current patcher.

 - Choosing Find... will show the Find bar in the current window.

 - Choosing Find Next will select the next item that matches the current Find criteria.

 - Choosing Find Previous will select the previous item that matches the current Find criteria.

 - Choosing Reinitialize will send the loadbang and loadmess objects will trigger output, and other objects that support directly will change state.
 Additionally, all parameters and patcherargs will be reset to their default values. message to all objects in a patcher.
 As a result,

 - Choosing Stop Scheduler will halt the scheduler when it is running.

 - Choosing Resume will restart the scheduler when it has been stopped.
-This item is only enabled after a stack overflow has occurred, or if the scheduler has been stopped with the Stop Scheduler menu option.
+This item is only enabled after a stack overflow has occurred or the scheduler has been stopped with the Stop Scheduler menu command.